brain-score/vision/docs/source/modules/tutorial.rst

    In the future, you can just copy the submission package and paste in your code into ``models/base_models.py``, and it should work (which is why we had you make that whole package in the first place!)
-9. *Experiment Further*: Try submitting different pretrained models, like ``vgg16``, ``Inception``, or ``RESNET``, that are available from Pytorch.
-Keras works the same way, and for the most part this tutorial can be followed to use ``keras.py`` instead of ``pytorch.py``; if you use Keras, just remember to add it to the ``setup.py`` file.
-Finally, when using a different pretrained model (or a custom model) see the section below on layer selection to get the layers needed in the actual model, which will be different according to the model used.

 Submitting a Model to Brain-Score.org Part 3: Custom model (Optional)